HorizenOfficial/HorizenAcademy/CONTRIBUTING.md

 ### Correcting Minor Errors

 To correct minor errors like typos, duplicate words or wrong punctuation please follow our guide on [How to fix minor errors](HOW-TO-FIX-MINOR-ERRORS.md).
-If you have never worked with GitHub before, this is a great way to learn about the workflow on this platform.
+It doesn't matter if you are on GitHub for the very first time, this guide will make it easy for you to make your first open-source contribution.
+If you already know how GitHub works, just do your think - fork, fix, PR.

 ### Suggesting Additional Content